luin/medis/README.md

 * Working with millions keys and key members without blocking the redis server
 * Pattern manager for easy selecting a sub group of keys.

+## Download Medis

+You can download compiled versions of Medis for Mac OS X from [the release page](https://github.com/luin/medis/releases).
+Support for Windows and Linux is coming soon.

 ## Running Locally

 ```shell